gimli-rs/gimli/README.md

 * **Cross-platform:** `gimli` makes no assumptions about what kind of object file you're working with.
-The flipside to that is that it's up to you to provide an ELF loader on Linux or Mach-O loader on OSX.
+The flipside to that is that it's up to you to provide an ELF loader on Linux or Mach-O loader on macOS.

   * Unsure which object file parser to use?
 Try the cross-platform [`object`](https://github.com/gimli-rs/object) crate.
 See the